stoeps13/connections-doc/source/admin/admin/r_admin_profiles_widget_elements.md

 |loginRequired|Specifies that the widget displays only when users are logged in.|No|
 |bundleRefId|The resource bundle reference ID that is defined in the LotusConnections-config.xml file.
 This ID is used to determine the bundle strings for the widget category, widget description, and widget title.
 For more information about adding widget strings, see *Adding custom strings for widgets and other specified scenarios*.|No|

+!!! note
-**Note:** The url, navBarLink, and item or @value XML attributes can be parameterized using substitution variables.
+    The url, navBarLink, and item or @value XML attributes can be parameterized using substitution variables.
 For more information about the substitution variables that you can use, see *Profiles widget configuration variables*.

 |Attribute|Description|
 |---------|-----------|